Akshansh986/Webkiosk/README.md

 # Webkiosk
-Webkiosk app has a seamless and simple user-interface which has revolutionised the way you people look  at their attendance and college schedule.
+Webkiosk app has a seamless and simple user-interface which has revolutionized the way students look at their attendance, timetable etc.
-Seeing its huge popularity and  due to my lack of adequate free time I've decided to open source it.
+Seeing its huge popularity,  my lack of adequate free time and to encourage further development of app I've decided to open source it.

-Looking forward for great contributions from you people, afterall it's app for your own college, use your imagination, implement great features and we'll surely integerate your contributions  to official app if it is useful for everyone.
+Looking forward for great contributions from you people, after all its app for your own college, use your imagination, Implement great features and we'll surely integrate your contributions to official app if it is useful for everyone.

-#Would be great if someone could do these
+#Would be great if someone could implement these
+* Updating app to Android Marshmallow
 * Predicting attendance if you miss certain number of class.
 * Tracking library penalty amount for late book submission.
 * Timetable for JIIT-128,JUIT,JUET.
-* Way timetable is fetched from server and handled in app(it's quite non-intutive right now).
-* Help in documenting undocumented sections of app mentioned below.
+* App for iOS
-* Anyting you could imagine.
+* Anything you could imagine.

+#Need help
+Contact asap if you can help me in any of these

+* Documenting timetable fetch protocol.
+* Documenting undocumented sections of app.
+* Open sourcing timetable extractor (one that extract timetable from excel sheet provided by college)

 #Undocumented sections of app
 * Webkoisk website crawler
-* Timetable fetch protocol(It's serverd from google drive in .txt format.
+* Timetable fetch protocol(It's served from Google drive in .txt format.
 Need help from someone who can help me in documenting it.)
 * Notifications
 * Database auto refresher

 #Notes
-AvgAtnd and AtndOverivew in used interchangibly in whole project.
+Words "AvgAtnd" and "AtndOverivew" in used interchangeably in whole project.

 #Developed By
 Akshansh singh - aksh2048@gmail.com, http://fb.com/akshansh986

+#Contributors
+* Nikhil aggarwal (custom view for timetable activity)
+* Sathya sai ram (Important UI design decisions and great help always)